Nicolas Poussin

 Poussin’s arrangement of these figures seems to evoke traditional scenes of the Nativity, conjuring parallels between Moses and Christ.
 For example, the positioning of the highly animated women on the left seems to echo typical representations of the magi or shepherds: as one reaches forward to clasp the infant’s legs, the others gaze upon him adoringly.
 In response, Moses raises his hand in a gesture that reflects Christ giving a blessing.
 Meanwhile, with her modest headdress and compassionate expression, Pharaoh’s daughter so resembles Mary that she has been called the ‘Regal Virgin’ (Wine 2001: 369).

 These visual cues indicate Poussin may be drawing on contemporary biblical interpretations, for it was widely held that Moses’s rescue prefigured Christ’s narrow escape from the slaughter of the innocents.
-More broadly, perhaps the artist wishes to suggest a correlation between Moses, who leads the Israelites from slavery into freedom, and Christ, who frees humanity from slavery to sin.
+More broadly, perhaps the artist wishes to suggest a correlation between Moses, who leads the Hebrews from slavery into freedom, and Christ, who frees humanity from slavery to sin.

 Of course, this could be seen to reflect supersessionist beliefs that have prevailed throughout Christian history.
 Yet Poussin ultimately reminds the viewer that Moses’s rescue is situated at a critical crossroad in salvation history.
 At the threshold between two clusters of women, Moses becomes Christ’s forerunner, the point upon which hope for deliverance turns.